arg3t/yigit.run/content/posts/supercharge-your-bash-scripts-with-multiprocessing.md

 cover = "images/supercharge-your-bash-scripts-with-multiprocessing.png"
-tags = ["bash", "scripting", "programming"] keywords = ["bash", "scripting"] description = "Bash is a great tool for automating tasks and improving you work flow.
-However, it is ***SLOW***.
+tags = ["bash", "scripting", "programming"] keywords = ["bash", "scripting"] description = "Bash is a great tool for automating tasks and improving your work flow.
+However, it is SLOW.
 Adding multiprocessing to the scripts you write can improve the performance greatly." showFullContent = false draft=false
 +++

-Bash is a great tool for automating tasks and improving you work flow.
+Bash is a great tool for automating tasks and improving your work flow.
 However, it is ***SLOW***.
 Adding multiprocessing to the scripts you write can improve the performance greatly.